jiaozifs/jiaozifs.com/src/pages/index.md

 ## What is JiaoziFS?
 JiaoziFS is an industry-leading **Data-Centric Version Control** File System, helps ensure Responsible AI Engineering by improving **Data Versioning**, **Provenance**, and **Reproducibility**.

+Note:
+* The name Jiaozi pays tribute to the world's earliest paper money: Song Dynasty Jiaozi.
+* At the same time, JiaoziFS is Yet another implementation of IPFS (InterPlanetary File System) as JiaoziFS will be compatible with the underlying protocol of IPFS.

 ## A Universe of Uses of JiaoziFS
 JiaoziFS's versatility shines across different industries – making it the multi-purpose tool for the **data centric applications and teams**.